Reducing Substance, Feces

 Abnormal: >0.50 g/dL (grade 2-4)

-Ambient transport temperatures result in growth of bacteria.
-Bacteria consume reducing substances, which can result in false-negative results, so ambient specimens are rejected.
+Ambient transport temperatures result in growth of bacteria that consume sugars resulting in falsely decreased values.
+Ambient specimens will be rejected.

 Negative or trace